utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 ### JSON Schema

 JSON Schema specification enables you to describe a JSON document using a standard format.
-You can use a JSON Schema to define your custom function's options, enabling you to validate whether the [options provided in your rule](/docs/api-governance/configurable-rules/configuring-api-governance-rules/#adding-custom-rules) using `then.functionOptions` match specific criteria.
-If the provided options don't match the JSON Schema, an error message will explain the issue when you add and edit your rule.

-> Error messages refer to your custom function as `"<unknown>" function`.

-To add a JSON Schema to your custom function, use the [`createRulesetFunction` Spectral function](#createrulesetfunction).
-For a complete example of using a JSON Schema with a custom function, see [Checking that a value isn't in a list (JSON Schema)](#example-checking-that-a-value-isnt-in-a-list-json-schema).
+You can add a JSON Schema to your custom function to define and validate your custom function's options.
+To learn about adding a JSON Schema to your custom function, see the [`createRulesetFunction` Spectral function](#createrulesetfunction).

 You can use the official JSON Schema [documentation](https://json-schema.org/learn/getting-started-step-by-step.html) to learn more about describing a JSON document using this format.